-- Invite a Gold Award recipient to visit you in your DC or district office for a photo-op and personal congratulations.
+- Invite a Gold Award Girl Scout to visit you in your DC or district office for a photo-op and personal congratulations.

-- Contact your local Girl Scout council to ask about participating in their ceremony to honor the Gold Award recipients.
+- Contact your local Girl Scout council to ask about participating in their ceremony to honor Gold Award Girl Scouts.